| | | | | | | | | | |

 How Do I Store the Muffins?

-Can I Freeze the Muffins?
+Can I Freeze these GF Pumpkin Muffins?

 Hand reaching for a muffin on a cooling rack.